Phyllanthus anamalayanus: Taxonomy

-Distribution and Habitat
+Distribution and habitat

 Phyllanthus anamalayanus is restricted to the Anamalai Hills of the Western Ghats.
-The plant is reported in tropical wet evergreen rainforest at an altitude of about 1,100 m to 1,400 m The habitat is reported to be confined to evergreen forest with canopy density of 50 to 80%, with the species absent in locations under very dense or multi-storied canopy.
+The plant is reported in tropical wet evergreen rainforest between 1,100 m and 1,400 m elevation.
+The species' habitat is reported to be confined to evergreen forest with canopy density of 50 to 80%, with the species absent in locations under very dense or multi-storied canopy.

 Ecology and phenology

 Aspects of ecology and phenology are known from a single study from the Anamalai Hills.
 According to this study, the plant grows in loamy soil with pH ranging from 5–6.
 It appears to do better at the edges of tropical wet evergreen forest where there is more light penetration, as indicated by more shrubby growth and gregarious flowering and fruiting.
 Less flowering is noted in forest interiors.
 The species is reported to flower and fruit throughout the year.
 The species is reported to propagate vegetatively via suckers besides through germination of seeds below mother plants.
-Plant species associated with Phyllanthus anamalayanus include forest edge species such as Clerodendrum infortunatum and Mallotus tetracoccus besides mature evergreen forest species such as Cullenia exarillata, Elaeocarpus munroii, Elaeocarpus serratus, Mesua ferrea and Nageia wallichiana.
+Plant species associated with Phyllanthus anamalayanus include forest edge species such as Clerodendrum infortunatum and Mallotus tetracoccus besides mature evergreen forest species such as Cullenia exarillata, Elaeocarpus munroi, Elaeocarpus serratus, Mesua ferrea and Nageia wallichiana.